fletcher/MultiMarkdown/Documentation/MultiMarkdown User's Guide.md

 produced.
 Such a document is ready for processing by an XSLT tool, such as the XSLT files to convert XHTML into LaTeX.

+Set to `snippet` to indicate that no `<head>` or other information should be included.
+This might be useful for generating (X)HTML output ready for pasting into a weblog, for example.

 **Note**: Some MultiMarkdown tools add this for you (e.g. TextMate using my bundle, and Scrivener.)
-Duplicating the `Format` key in these programs will not cause a problem.
+Duplicating the `Format` key in these programs should not cause a problem --- let me know if you have trouble.

 ### Keywords ###